Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test10_clue_analysis(gemini).md

 ### Informed Clues: 4/5
 **Very Good - Exceeds expectations**

-The clues are specific and distinct, pointing to the scientific and engineering feat without mentioning 'moon' or 'landing'.
+The informed clues are reasonably specific without using the answer words.
+The mention of a 'national objective' and 'competition between superpowers' helps narrow it down, as does 'celestial body' and 'first steps'.

 ✅ Strengths:
 - Generally specific and relate to correct answer